Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 The fight against slavery

-The end was the beginning.
+The end of slavery was the beginning of freedom.
 Slavery was being attacked in different ways since at least 600 B.C. in Athens when Solon ended debtor slavery in Greece.
 Other forms of slavery persisted.
 In 873 A.D.
 Pope John VIII declared the enslavement of fellow Christians a sin and commanded their release.
+Freedom was breaking out all over.

 Magnus Carlsson, like all Swedes, was Catholic.
-They were the first Catholics to visit Minnesota, long before Columbus stumbled into the Caribbean Islands.
-Near a town that would be called Alexandria, Minnesota where during the last Ice Age, the Laurentide ice sheet advanced and retreated, leaving a drumlin field formed by glacial till, by the Wadena lobe of the glacier.
+Vikings were the first Catholics to visit Minnesota, long before Columbus stumbled into the Caribbean Islands.
+A Viking runic site was discovered near a town that would be called Alexandria (ironically after the tyrant who ended early efforts of self-rule in the Mare Nostrum), in Minnesota reached by glaciers during the last Ice Age.
+There the Laurentide ice sheet advanced and retreated, leaving a drumlin field formed by glacial till, by the Wadena lobe of the glacier.
 The cleansing power of the glacier wiped away the sinful past and unleashed the voice of God.

-From Minnesota and Wisconsin the Presidency of Abraham Lincoln, who would Proclaim the end of Slavery during the United States Civil War and whose victory would result in amending the U.S. Constitution to prohibit slavery, was created.
-It was followed by troops, U.S. Army Regiments from the State of Minnesota sent to Lincoln resulting in the rescue of the Union and the end of slavery.
+From Minnesota and Wisconsin arose the Presidency of Abraham Lincoln, who would Proclaim the end of Slavery during the United States Civil War and whose victory would result in amending the U.S. Constitution to prohibit slavery.
+Lincoln rose to power in nearby Illinois and Wisconsin, and newly-minted Minnesotans buoyed him into office.
+Lincoln's proclamation of the need to abolish slavery was followed by U.S. Army troops, the Union's first regiments to defend America.
+And they came from the newly-admitted State of Minnesota, sent to Lincoln and resulting in the rescue of the Union and the ending of slavery.

 Galatia

 King Magnus was on the freedom road.
 Another Greek, named Titus, traveled with a follower of Christ.
 They went into what is today Turkey.
-At the time, in 50 A.D., decades after the wrenching discussion between Stephanus and Therano on the Aegean Sea coast Paul, the Christ follower talked about slavery and freedom.
-There was widespread slavery throughout Galatia—but also this new idea of freedom.
+At the time, in 50 A.D., decades after the wrenching discussion between Stephanus and Therano on the Aegean Sea coast.
+Paul, the Christ follower talked about slavery and freedom.
+So while there was widespread slavery throughout Galatia—there was also this new idea of freedom.

 Titus may well have been in Athens, part of the Hellenistic environment created by Alexander as he conquered lands in the Mediterranean world.
 He was converted by Paul’s ministry.